solventrix/Honeur-Setup/RunETL12doctubre/README.md

 # How to execute the ETL for 12doctubre

 ## Prerequisites
-2. Docker is installed and running.
+1. Docker is installed and running.
-3. The user has read access to the 12doctubre Docker Hub repository containing the ETL image.
+2. The user has read access to the 12doctubre Docker Hub repository containing the ETL image.
-4. The HONEUR OMOP CDM database is running in a Docker container named `postgres`:
+3. The HONEUR OMOP CDM database is running in a Docker container named `postgres`:
     * Check this by running `docker ps`.
 You should see the `postgres` container listed as running and healthy.
     * See [https://github.com/solventrix/Honeur-Setup/blob/master/OMOPCDM/README.md](https://github.com/solventrix/Honeur-Setup/blob/master/README.md) for more info.

 ## Execution steps
 1. Open a terminal window
+2. Create a new directory for the ETL script execution, e.g.:
+   * `mkdir etl_12doctubre`
+   * `cd etl_12doctubre`
 2. Download the installation script:
     * `curl -L https://raw.githubusercontent.com/solventrix/Honeur-Setup/master/RunETL12doctubre/runETL.sh --output runETL.sh && chmod +x runETL.sh`
 3. Execute the `runETL.sh` script by running `./runETL.sh` form inside the directory where the script is located.